puppetlabs/puppet-agent/README.md

 Installer plugin for OSX
 ---
-The GUI installer for OSX includes a custom plugin that captures and sets information such as the puppet master and certificate name for the client.
+The GUI installer for OSX includes a custom plugin that captures and sets information such as the puppet server and certificate name for the client.
 The source for this Xcode project can be found [here](https://github.com/puppetlabs/puppet-agent-osx-installer-plugin).

 Issues